christianalfoni/impact/docs/giving-up-react.md

 With that in mind our choices are [Vue](), [Svelte](), [Angular]() and [Solid JS]().
 We can immediately drop off **Svelte** and **Angular** as templates and limited type checking is not where we want to go. **Solid JS** does get us quite close, but there is no reconciliation in Solid JS, meaning we can not rely on the language for expressing dynamic user interfaces or have native typing support.
 That leaves us with **Vue**.

-We are going to continue now by first evaluating the API available to use in Vue.
-Just see how far we get and what tradeoffs we have to make.
+We are going to continue now by first evaluating the API available to us in Vue.
+We'll see how far we get and what tradeoffs we have to make.
 Then we are going to see if we can do something about these tradeoffs.

 ## Evaluating Vue